maanimis/MetaTranslator/readme.md

 Just [use this git repo as a template](https://github.com/Trim21/webpack-userscript-template/generate).

+## Install

+1. Install one of the **Violentmonkey** or **Tampermonkey** extensions (available for all browsers).
+2. Go to the [Releases](https://github.com/maanimis/MetaTranslator/releases) section, where you'll find a `.js` file.
+3. Click the file to install it, and you're all set!

+### How to Use:
+- Simply select any text with your mouse, and it will be automatically translated.

 ## dependencies

 There are two ways to using a package on npm.